On cohesive powers of linear orders: Introduction

 Dimitrov~\cite{DimitrovCohPow} generalizes the effective ultrapower construction to arbitrary computable structures.
-These \emph{cohesive powers} of computable structures are studied in~\cites{DimitrovLattices, DimitrovHarizanov, DimitrovHarizanovMillerMourad} in relation to the lattice of c.e.\ subspaces, modulo finite dimension, of a fixed computable infinite dimensional vector space over $\Qb$.
+These \emph{cohesive powers} of computable structures are studied in~\cites{DimitrovLattices, DimitrovHarizanov, DimitrovHarizanovMillerMourad} in relation to the lattice of c.e.\ subspaces, modulo finite dimension, of a fixed computable infinite dimensional vector space over the field $\Qb$.
 In this work, we investigate a question dual to the question studied by Lerman.
 Lerman fixes a computable presentation of a computable structure (indeed, all computable presentations of the standard model of arithmetic are computably isomorphic) and studies the effect that the choice of the cohesive set has on the resulting cohesive power.
 Instead of fixing a computable presentation of a structure and varying the cohesive set, we fix a computably presentable structure and a cohesive set, and then we vary the structure's computable presentation.
 We focus on linear orders, with special emphasis on computable presentations of $\omega$.
 We choose to work with linear orders because they are a good source of non-computably categorical structures and because the setting is simple enough to be able to completely describe certain cohesive powers up to isomorphism.
 This work is a greatly expanded version of the preliminary work of~\cite{CohPowCiE}.

-Our main results are the following, where $\omega$, $\zeta$, and $\eta$ denote the respective order-types of the natural numbers, the integers, and the rationals. \begin{itemize} \item If $C$ is cohesive and $\mc{L}$ is a computable copy of $\omega$ that is computably isomorphic to the standard presentation of $\omega$ (i.e., $\mc{L}$ has a computable successor function), then the cohesive power $\Pi_C \mc{L}$ has order-type $\omega + \zeta\eta$.
-(Corollary~\ref{cor-StdCohPow}.)
+Our main results are the following.
+Below, $\omega$, $\zeta$, and $\eta$ denote the respective order-types of the natural numbers, the integers, and the rationals.
+For each $k \geq 1$, $\bm{k}$ denotes the order-type of the $k$\nobreakdash-element linear order. \begin{itemize} \item If $C$ is cohesive and $\mc{L}$ is a computable copy of $\omega$ that is computably isomorphic to the usual presentation of $\omega$ (i.e., the immediate successor relation of $\mc{L}$ is computable), then the cohesive power $\prod_C \mc{L}$ has order-type $\omega + \zeta\eta$ (Theorem~\ref{thm-StdCohPow}).

-\item If $C$ is co-c.e.\ and cohesive and $\mc{L}$ is a computable copy of $\omega$, then the finite condensation of the cohesive power $\Pi_C \mc{L}$ has order-type $\bm{1} + \eta$.
-(Theorem~\ref{thm-CoCeDenseCond}.
-See Definition~\ref{def-FinCond} for the definition of \emph{finite condensation}.)
+\item If $C$ is co-c.e.\ and cohesive and $\mc{L}$ is a computable copy of $\omega$, then the finite condensation of the cohesive power $\prod_C \mc{L}$ has order-type $\bm{1} + \eta$ (Theorem~\ref{thm-CoCeDenseCond}; see Definition~\ref{def-FinCond} for the definition of \emph{finite condensation}).